 Ayesha Harris's path to acting runs through a barbershop in West Hollywood.
 She owned and operated Ninth Chapter Barbershop, an all-female, LGBTQ-serving shop in the Fairfax District, for six years.
 The shop closed in 2019 after a freak accident.
 One of her regular clients turned out to be a talent manager, who recognized something in her and encouraged her to pursue acting professionally.

-Harris had trained at Black Nexxus (now the Susan Batson Studio) in New York at age 21, so the foundation was there.
-She pivoted to acting full-time during COVID in 2020 and quickly booked roles on Amazon's Daisy Jones & The Six and Netflix's Glamorous.
-On The Pitt, she recurs as Dr. Parker Ellis across Seasons 1 and 2 and has been promoted to series regular for Season 3.
-Her trajectory, from shop owner to Emmy-winning ensemble in just a few years, is one of the most remarkable in the cast.
+Harris had trained at Black Nexxus, now the Susan Batson Studio, in New York at age 21, so the foundation was already there.
+She pivoted back toward acting during COVID in 2020 and quickly booked roles on Amazon's Daisy Jones & The Six and Netflix's Glamorous.
+On The Pitt, she plays Dr. Parker Ellis.
+Her trajectory, from shop owner to television actor in just a few years, is one of the most unusual in the cast.

 Shawn Hatosy (Dr. Jack Abbot)